Approximating optimization problems in graphs with locational uncertainty: FPTAS for robust shortest path

 We compute $\P^{(i,\kappa)}$ following the recursion relation~\eqref{eq:recursion}, and compute $Q^{(i,\kappa)}$ along the way.
 More precisely, we start by initializing two arrays $A'_P$ and $A'_Q$ of size $\nprof$.
 Then, for all $j \in N(i)$ and $p' \in \P^{(j,\kappa-1)}$, we compute $p(i,\kappa,j,p')$ in time $\grandO(\NU^2)$.
 Now, we perform the following operations in $\grandO(1)$.
 If $p(i,\kappa,j,p')$ is not already in $\P$, we add it to $\P$, we find a path $P'$ in $Q^{(j,\kappa-1)}$ such that $Pr(P')=p'$, and we add the path $iP'$ to $Q$. \end{proof}

-We are now ready to state the main result of this section. \begin{theorem} \ROBUST{\SP} can be solved in time $\grandO(n^3 \NU^2 \nprof)$ and space $\grandO(\nprof n^3log(n))$. \end{theorem} \begin{proof} We compute $(\P^{(s,n)},Q^{(s,n)})$ using a DP algorithm based on~\eqref{eq:recursion}, and obtain an optimal solution following Lemma~\ref{lemma:laststep}.
-As the total number of entries of the associated memoïzation table has size $\grandO(n^2)$, we get the claimed complexity. \end{proof}
+We are now ready to state the main result of this section. \begin{theorem} \ROBUST{\SP} can be solved in time $\grandO(n^3 \NU^2 \nprof)$ and space $\grandO(\nprof n^3log(n))$. \end{theorem} \begin{proof} We compute $(\P^{(s,n)},Q^{(s,n)})$ using a DP algorithm based on~\eqref{eq:recursion}, and obtain an optimal solution by Lemma~\ref{lemma:laststep}.
+The overall complexity is dominated by the DP, whose complexity is in $\grandO(a \times b)$, where $a$ denotes the number of entries of the associated memoization table, and $b$ is the time-complexity of computing one entry, assuming the other ones are accessible in $\grandO(1)$.
+As there is an entry $(i,\kappa)$ for any $i \in \VV$ and $\kappa \in [n]$, we get $a = \grandO(n^2)$.
+By Lemma~\ref{lemma:recursioncomplexity}, we get $b=\grandO(n \NU^2 \nprof)$ get the claimed time complexity.
+The space complexity immediately follows. \end{proof}